getkyo/kyo/README.md

   Envs[Database].run(db)(b)
 ```

-A computation can also require multiple values from its environment.
+Additionally, a computation can require multiple values from its environment.

 ```scala
 // A second interface to be injected